 When you realize what your aspirations for life are based on, emotions fade away.
 You are convinced that the document certifying the rights is not even a fake one.
 It’s just a wrinkled wipe with self-written scribbles without any stamps.
 And it turns out that there is no injustice – and there is nothing more to worry about.

-You may also like to read: How to Get Rid of Anxiety?
+You may also like to read: 5 Reasons Why Women Cheat on Their Husbands and How to Deal With?

 Step 3.
 Recognize Feelings

 Each emotion prompts something.
 Such is the natural irritant.
 Neuroses are sagging feelings that are not embodied in decisions but continue to slip unnecessarily.
-Part of the gut wants to incorporate the emotion, while the other restrains it, giving rise to an internal conflict.
+Part of the gut wants to incorporate the emotion, while the other restrains it, leading to an internal conflict.

 In therapy, you don’t have to talk a lot about your emotions.
 We must express them.
 The following questions will work: